- Sales CRM is a software program that helps you engage with prospects at every touchpoint throughout the sales process.

 This becomes a problem in achieving the current quarterly quota, and a real pain in predicting upcoming quarter revenue.

-4. Measuring performance of sales rep
+4. Measuring the performance of sales reps

 Sales managers need to keep a check on the performance of their sales reps and need definite answers to questions like these: